Obstetrician Gynecologist

 If a baby has health complications resulting from a difficult delivery, do you ever feel guilty, even if you did everything you could?

-Asked by Anonymouse about 12 years ago
+Asked by Anonymouse over 12 years ago

 The practice of obstetrics is almost always a gratifying, life-affirming, joyous career.
 When things go badly, however, it can be devastating.
 Regardless of how meticulously and skillfully we perform deliveries, there will continue to be complications.
 Any time there is a complication, I feel the loss, grief and disappointment in a very personal way.
 I don't think "guilty" is the appropriate word- I always do my absolute best to "do no harm".
 But I think it is natural for any physician to replay any difficult delivery over and over again in his or her mind to see if there is anything that could have been done differently.
 While the answer is inevitably no, I hope that each challenging delivery can broaden the depth of my experience.